-Where evidence suggests that developments may have an unacceptably adverse impact on a site of national, regional or local importance or a priority habitat or species (see Policies NE1, NE2 and NE3), applicants will be expected to provide, where necessary:
+Where evidence suggests that development may have an impact on a site of national, regional or local importance or a priority habitat or species (see Policies NE1, NE2 and NE3), applicants will be expected to provide:

-- a) A detailed ecological survey undertaken at an appropriate time, which assesses cumulative impacts.
+a) A detailed ecological survey undertaken at an appropriate time, which assesses cumulative impacts.

-- b) Other surveys as appropriate.
+b) Other surveys as appropriate.

-- c) A mitigation plan.
+c) A mitigation plan.